concept

 Chartreuse is a motion-tracking face made as the final project for ATLS 3300: Object.
 She was inspired by "Albert" at the Exploratorium in San Francisco, California.

 She was a joint project with Anna Lynton who edited and assembled the mask using Slicer for Autodesk Fusion 360.
-I worked on the electronics / design and code
+I worked on the electronics / design and code.

 process